Bound for Gaussian-state Quantum illumination using direct photon measurement: Signal-to-Noise Ratio with coincidence counting

-{\bf Signal-to-Noise Ratio with coincidence counting. --} The performance of discriminating the presence or absence of a target can be evaluated with a detection error probability that is represented by a sum of miss-detection probability $P(\text{off}|\text{on})$ and false-alarm probability $P(\text{on}|\text{off})$, which is minimized under the decision threshold.
-For equal prior probabilities, the detection error probability is given by $P^{(M)}_{\text{err}}=\frac{1}{2}[P(\text{off}|\text{on})+P(\text{on}|\text{off})]$ whose minimum is approximately upper bounded as $P^{(M)}_{\text{err}}\approx \exp[-\text{SNR}^{(M)}]$ when the two states of target present or absent are close to each other \cite{Guha,Lee22}.
+The performance of discriminating the presence or absence of a target can be evaluated with a detection error probability that is represented by a sum of miss-detection probability $P(\text{off}|\text{on})$ and false-alarm probability $P(\text{on}|\text{off})$, which is minimized under the decision threshold.
+Assuming unbiasedness for two hypotheses, such as the presence and absence of a target, we take equal prior probabilities for both miss-detection and false-alarm probabilities.
+Then, the detection error probability is given by $P^{(M)}_{\text{err}}=\frac{1}{2}[P(\text{off}|\text{on})+P(\text{on}|\text{off})]$ whose minimum is approximately upper bounded as $P^{(M)}_{\text{err}}\approx \exp[-\text{SNR}^{(M)}]$ when the two states of target present or absent are close to each other \cite{Guha,Lee22,Chernoff} at $M\gg1$.
 Under mode-by-mode measurements, the signal-to-noise ratio (SNR) is explicitly described with

-where $M$ is the number of modes, $\langle \hat{O}\rangle_{\kappa}$ is the mean value of an observable, and $\Delta^2 O_{\kappa}$ is its variance.
+where $M$ is the number of modes, $\langle \hat{O}\rangle_{\kappa}$ is the mean value of an observable $\hat{O}$, and $\Delta^2 O_{\kappa}$ is its variance.
 Increasing the SNR corresponds to decreasing the detection error probability.